baiwfg2/awesome-ethereum/README.md

-# solidity-demos
+# awesome ethereum

-This repo is for solidity new learners to master basic understanding of blockchain development.
-It's going to have many different demos that illustrate variaties of use cases. `Specific commands and results snapshot can be checked from separate README.md`.
+This repo is for solidity new learners and Ethereum enthusiasts to master basic understanding of blockchain development.
+It's going to have many different projects that illustrate variaties of use cases.
+Except for that, I'll explore and share more complex internals about Ethereum and its diverse clients.

-## mint nft
+## NFT Mint

 - By leaveraging openzeppelin ERC721, mint a customized NFT whose metadata stored on pinata
 - Use hardhat to deploy contract and use ethers.js to mint a NFT with Alchemy RPC endpoint